 Under Chinese rule and with the steady infusion of Chinese into the territory of Tibet, the local population has been subjected to economic, social and racial inequities.
 According to the exile community, over half a million Tibetans have died due to starvation, disease and imprisonment since the Chinese occupation.
 They also point out that the entire country is being inexorably assimilated into mainland China, turning it into a home for its own people.
 With the development of a transportation infrastructure, massive and rapid urban development and the gradual marginalization of traditional Tibetan culture, the time will come when Tibet and its culture will disappear as it is subsumed into the Chinese culture.

 Of course, the PRC disputes these claims.
 Beijing says that from 1912 to 1949, the economic situation in the country had deteriorated.
 What the Chinese Army did was to liberate the people from suffering, inept leadership and a feudal economy controlled by the monastics.
 With help from the mainland, the say, the economic and individual status of the people has improved.
 The government also releases statistics saying GDP figures have risen tremendously since the occupation.
 They also point out that workers there are paid highly (although many jobs are not available to those for whom Chinese is not the primary language) and infrastructure has improved.
-The Chinese also claim they have embarked on a mission to preserve historical sites.
+The Chinese also claim they have embarked on a mission to preserve historical sites (after first destroying them).

 The decision the Dalai Lama has to make is whether to remain passive in the face of probable assimilation of the Buddhist hierarchy into the influence of the State or whether to stand for the independence of monasticism from the state.
 Regardless, monastic communities within greater China have had to reconsider and redefine their economies according to Chinese political restrictions, avoiding the economic structures for which the Land of Snows was originally invaded in 1950.